pvdz/zeparser3/tests/testcases/assigns/assigning_to_keyword/x0060awaitx0060_is_only_but_always_an_illegal_var_name_with_the__module__goal/local_strict_mode.md

 Parsed with the module goal.

 `````
-throws: Tokenizer error!
+throws: Parser error!
-    Was looking for a character that starts an expression, found `=` (61 / 0x3d) instead
+  Cannot use `await` as var when goal=module but found `await` outside an async function

 function f() { "use strict"; (await = "sentinal 7533336"); }
                                     ^------- error